 The Black Toro crew have opened an Armenian restaurant, but does it hit the mark?

-So this is the new restaurant by Aret and Sasoon Arzadian and chef Garen Maskal – the crew behind Glen Waverley’s fancified Mexican haunt Black Toro.
+So this is the restaurant by Aret and Sasoon Arzadian and chef Garen Maskal – the crew behind Glen Waverley’s fancified Mexican haunt Black Toro.
 This time their pitch is Armenian – new in this town – but before you gallop here on an anthropological quest, be warned that Sezar is unlikely to unravel the mysteries of Armenia’s Mediterranean-meets-the-Middle-East cuisine.
 Maskal is a bona fide native, but he trained in the polished, mod-Oz kitchens of Ezard and here his menu offers fanciful riffs rather than traditional dishes.

 Sure, you might start with boregs: fat, golden filo cigars with a molten core of spinach and salty feta cheese.
 But then seared scallops with a slick of cauliflower purée, are all Melbourne only mildly exotified by a sprinkle of dukka.
 You wouldn't call it hearty soul food.
 These are simple dishes, gussied up for a modern Melbourne audience and priced accordingly.